- Mar 22, 2025

 19. Bhuli Bhatiyari Ka Mahal:

 The Bhuli Bhatiyari Ka Mahal is a former palace built by Feroz Shah Tughlaq of the Tughlaq Dynasty.
 It is well hidden in the Central Ridge Reserve Forest.
 The story says that inside the mahal lives a queen who died 600 years ago and that her ghost is seen there at night.
-Bhuli Bhatiyari Ka Mahal is proof of Delhi's rich culture and heritage.
+Bhuli Bhatiyari Ka Mahal is a testament to Delhi's rich culture and heritage.
 Surrounded by lush green trees, this place is located in a peaceful environment.

 Location: Central Ridge Reserve Forest, New Delhi 110001.